 (4) For a given Delivery Year, ELCC Class Ratings will not be calculated for any ELCC Class to the extent that no member of the class is expected to provide, or offer to provide capacity, in the applicable Delivery Year.
 PJM will determine the ELCC Class Ratings for an ELCC Class when any one of the following criteria are met:

-(a) An Existing Generation Capacity Resource Component DERis in such class; or
+(a) An Existing Generation Capacity Resource or an Existing Component DER as part of a DER Capacity Aggregation Resource is in such class; or

-(b) A Planned Generation Capacity ResourceComponent DER has submitted timely and valid data through the ELCC data submission process and is in such class; or
+(b) A Planned Generation Capacity Resource or a Planned Component DER as part of a DER Capacity Aggregation Resource has submitted timely and valid data through the ELCC data submission process and is in such class; or

 (c) The resource deployment forecast contains a resource in such class.